 A virtual tour of the golden land – Myanmar.
 Where is Myanmar perhaps you’re asking.

-Our virtual tour takes you around the wondrous golden temples of Yangon, to the amazing ancient city of Bagan with its 1000 year old stone temples, down the ‘Road to Mandalay‘ which is actually the Irrawaddy River, over the teak U Bein Bridge, into the Buddha-filled Pindaya Caves and finally to the shores of Inle Lake with its famous balancing-on-one-leg fishermen.
+Our virtual tour takes you around the wondrous golden temples of Yangon, to the amazing ancient city of Bagan with its 1000-year-old stone temples, down the ‘Road to Mandalay‘ which is actually the Irrawaddy River, over the teak U Bein Bridge, into the Buddha-filled Pindaya Caves and finally to the shores of Inle Lake with its famous balancing-on-one-leg fishermen.

 The trip was taken in August so in the middle of the rainy season (Crocs are the ideal footwear).
-Not perhaps the best time to visit but then again, quite a lot quieter than winter peak tourist season.
+Not perhaps the best time to visit but then again, quite a lot quieter than previous winter peak tourist season.
 The wettest place was Yangon and it’s usually late afternoon before the rain hits.